Nutella Stuffed Deep Dish Chocolate Chip Skillet Cookie (Pizookie)

-- In a large bowl, combine the butter, sweetener/sugar and vanilla, and whisk until light and creamy.
-Add the egg and whisk again until combined.
+In a large bowl, whisk the butter, sugar and vanilla until light and creamy.
+Whisk in the egg until combined.
 Add the flour, baking soda and salt, and mix the dry ingredients into the wet until just combined.
-Fold in half the chocolate chips and spoon 1/2 the cookie dough onto the prepared baking sheet.
+Fold in half of the chocolate chips and spoon 1/2 the cookie dough onto the prepared baking sheet.

-- Melt the nutella in the microwave for 30 seconds OR over stove top in a heat-proof dish over a pot of boiling water until it becomes thinner in consistency.
+Melt the Nutella in the microwave for 30 seconds until it becomes thinner in consistency.

-- Pour the nutella over the cookie dough in the skillet evenly to 1-inch of the edges.
+Spread the Nutella over the cookie dough in the skillet evenly to 1-inch of the edges.
 Top with remaining cookie dough, smoothing the layer with the back of a metal spoon (and your fingers if you need to).
 Sprinkle with remaining chocolate chips.

 © 2017 CAFE DELITES.
 All rights reserved.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to share this recipe, please provide a link back to this post for the original recipe.